urbainvaes/hermipy/README.md

 - Two passes in tensorize in 1d

-- Rexpress project in terms of inner?

 - In plot, add bounds of Hermite series

 - Order of dim and degree not always consistent

-# Ideas

-- Keyword argument instead of C++ template?

 # License